ory/sdk/clients/kratos/ruby/docs/IdentityApi.md

 api_instance = OryKratosClient::IdentityApi.new
 id = 'id_example' # String | ID is the identity's ID.
-type = 'password' # String | Type is the type of credentials to be deleted. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth passkey CredentialsTypePasskey profile CredentialsTypeProfile link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
-It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode
+type = 'password' # String | Type is the type of credentials to delete. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth passkey CredentialsTypePasskey profile CredentialsTypeProfile saml CredentialsTypeSAML link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
+It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode opts = {
+  identifier: 'identifier_example' # String | Identifier is the identifier of the OIDC credential to delete.
+Find the identifier by calling the `GET /admin/identities/{id}?include_credential=oidc` endpoint.
+}

 begin
   # Delete a credential for a specific identity
-  api_instance.delete_identity_credentials(id, type)
+  api_instance.delete_identity_credentials(id, type, opts)
 rescue OryKratosClient::ApiError => e
   puts "Error when calling IdentityApi->delete_identity_credentials: #{e}" end